astampoulis/makam/WIP.md

-- [ ] have both bracket and layout syntaxes, use iso for convs
+- [ ] investigate what happens when we add relevant token to label